lvb5/LUComptonScatter/README.md

 display(plt)

 ##extract value of peak
-result = get_peak_value(x0, y0, peaks[1])
+result, error = fit_to_gauss(x0, y0, peaks[1])
+result[3], error[3]
 ```
-A plot of the raw data and the smoothed data with extreme points located are shown below
+Plots of the raw data and the smoothed data with extreme points located are shown below

 <img src="https://github.com/lvb5/LUComptonScatter/blob/master/examples/plot2.png" width="300"/> <img src="https://github.com/lvb5/LUComptonScatter/blob/master/examples/plot1.png" width="300"/>

-The value returned by `get_peak_value()` is the weighted mean of the top 20% of the peak.
+The value returned by `fit_to_gauss()` is a vector containing the fit parameters and their uncertainty.
 This is generally the value we care about when analyzing data from the detector.